 The Liquor Licensing Administration plays a pivotal role in the fulfilment of the mandate of the Western Cape Liquor Authority, since the operational functioning of the organization centres mainly around the administering of applications and issuing of licenses.
-The component is responsible for the processing of all liquor license applications, the issuing of licenses, certificates and notices of granting, the renewal of all valid liquor licenses as well as providing a Reception function to the WCLA and a support function to the Liquor Licensing Tribunal.
-It is the intention of this Component, within the five year period, to explore the possibility of increased access to the processes of the WCLA by exploring scheduled regional deployment and technological enhancements.
+The component is responsible for the processing of all liquor license applications, the issuing of licenses, certificates and notices of granting, the renewal of all valid liquor licenses as well as providing a Reception function to the Authority and a support function to the Liquor Licensing Tribunal.
+It is the intention of this Component within the five-year period to explore the possibility of increased access to the processes of the Authority by exploring scheduled regional deployment and technological enhancements.
 This development is to be approached on a project basis.

-The application administration division receives and processes all liquor license applications in line with the legislative prescripts as outlined in the enabling legislation of the WCLA.
-The Western Cape Liquor Act is currently under review, and it is envisaged that the requirement for the publication of notices in the Provincial Gazette and community newspapers will be reviewed to improve the efficiency and effectiveness of this Component.
-Standard operating procedures have been drafted for this section in order to ensure alignment and compliance, and process checklists also serve to aid in this task.
+The application administration division receives and processes all liquor license applications in line with the legislative prescripts as outlined in the enabling legislation of the Authority.
+Standard operating procedures have been drafted for this section in order to ensure alignment and compliance and process checklists also serve to aid in this task.
 This section keeps abreast of all changes in legislation in order to ensure efficient processing of applications and in order to keep stakeholders abreast of such changes.

 The license issuing division gives effect to Tribunal decisions by the issuing of licenses and certificates which allows for applicants to commence trading in liquor.
 Notices for payment for the issuing of certificates and licenses are also administered ensuring that revenue is collected within the prescribed legislative timeframes.
 This section also issues license conditions as approved by the Tribunal.
-The focus of this section over the next five year strategic period will be on further enhancements to the License Management and Tracking System (LMaTS) in order to align the internal business processes to legislation in a modernized manner.
+The focus of this section over the next five-year strategic period will be on further enhancements to the License Management and Tracking System (LMaTS) in order to align the internal business processes to legislation in a modernised manner.